 - It’s temperature reaches 425°F, higher than some other models reviewed

 - It’s not very deep (2”), so if would be difficult for baking

 - It’s not immersible or dishwasher safe

 The Aroma Housewares is great for consumers who need a quality skillet that can reach a temperature higher than 400°F who don’t mind having to hand wash.

-This 16-inch rectangular electric skill offers a large cooking area which is great for feeding a larger crowd or family.
+This 1500 watt, 16-inch rectangular electric skillet is 2.2" deep and offers a large cooking area which is great for feeding a larger crowd or family.
 The Precise Heat electric frying pan literally becomes an extension of your stove top, allowing you to cook a meal pretty much anywhere you can find an electric outlet.
 It offers convenience and solid cooking performance and is especially good for buffet-style meals.
 It can be used as a stylish serving platter once unplugged.